miladrahimi/phpcontainer/README.md

 $mailer = $container->get(MailerInterface::class);
 ```

-The container instantiates implementation classes only once and returns them whenever you call the make method if you bind them via singleton method, otherwise, it instantiates implementation classes on any instantiation request.
+The container instantiates implementation classes only once and returns them whenever you call the `get` method if you bind them via the `singleton` method, on the other hand, it instantiates implementation classes on any instantiation request, if you bind them via the `prototype` method.

-Following example demonstrates the differences between singleton and prototype binding.
+The following example demonstrates the differences between singleton and prototype binding.

 ```php
 use MiladRahimi\PhpContainer\Container;